willroberts/raven-shield-2020/SERVERS.md

     * There is room for up to 32 maps in the map list.
 Each position in the list has an index (0-31) and two values to set:
       * `GameType` should be `R6Game.R6TeamDeathMatchGame` for PVP or `R6Game.R6TerroristHuntCoopGame` for PVE.
 See game documentation for more mode names.
       * `Maps` should be set to the name of the map you want in the rotation

+### Method 1 (easy): VPS

+This section will cover hosting a Raven Shield server with [MarkMods.com](https://www.markmods.com).
+MarkMods is one of the few vendors to still offer Raven Shield gameservers.

+From the [Raven Shield page](https://www.markmods.com/gameserverhosting/Rainbow%20Six%203:Raven%20Shield/), choose a number of player slots, a server location, and a billing frequency.
+Smaller servers will cost around $1/slot, while larger servers can be more efficient (around $0.50/slot).
+Finish the signup process.

+**Basic Setup**

+1. Open your server in the control panel.
+  1. Under Control Panel, Stop the server.
+  1. Under Configuration, make sure `Use FTP config` is enabled.
+Save at the bottom.
+  1. Under File Manager, click `Open In Fullscreen` to start a minimal FTP client connected to your server.
+This will be the primary way you interact with the server's content and configuration.
+To open a file, click it in the UI.
+Save it to disk if you plan to make changes.
+To update a file, click `Upload Files` in the bottom left and choose the file to upload.
+It will replace the server's copy.
+  1. Install OpenRVS by uploading its files according to the instructions.
+  1. Replace `R6GameService.dll` with [the copy from this repo](R6GameService.dll) for OpenRVS.
+  1. Replace `RavenShield.mod` with [the copy from this repo](RavenShield.mod) for OpenRVS.
+  1. Start the server again when finished.
+It should now be using the config files from the file manager.

 ### Method 2 (medium): Windows